CTSNE/NodeDefender/README.md

 ```
 # Configuration & Usage

-> Below and the rest of the documnetation will explain usage when NodeDefender is installed using pypi
+> Below and the rest of the wiki will explain usage when NodeDefender is installed using pypi
 > For installation from source $ nodedefender is changed to $ ./manage.py

 ```